liqotech/liqo/docs/advanced/peering/inter-cluster-network.md

 Automatic network configuration
 ```

-The unpeer process will automatically remove the Liqo Gateway from the tenant namespace.
+The `unpeer` process will automatically remove the Liqo Gateway from the tenant namespace, in both clusters.

+Note that in the automatic process we have a sort of assumption that the _cluster provider_ is also acting as _gateway server_ from the networking point of view; this is not strictly needed, and the roles from the networking (i.e., gateway _server_ and _client_) and offloading (i.e., cluster _provider_ and _consumer_) can actually be decoupled when using a manual peering process.

 ## Setup the inter-cluster network via `liqoctl network` command